apache/pulsar/site2/docs/deploy-bare-metal-multi-cluster.md

 * Local ZooKeeper operates at the cluster level and provides cluster-specific configuration management and coordination.
 Each Pulsar cluster needs a dedicated ZooKeeper cluster.
 * Configuration Store operates at the instance level and provides configuration management for the entire system (and thus across clusters).
 An independent cluster of machines or the same machines that local ZooKeeper uses can provide the configuration store quorum.

-The configuration store quorum can be provided by an independent cluster of machines or by the same machines used by local ZooKeeper.
+You can use an independent cluster of machines or the same machines used by local ZooKeeper to provide the configuration store quorum.

 ### Deploy local ZooKeeper

 ZooKeeper manages a variety of essential coordination-related and configuration-related tasks for Pulsar.

-You need to stand up one local ZooKeeper cluster *per Pulsar cluster* for deploying a Pulsar instance.
+You need to stand up one local ZooKeeper cluster per Pulsar cluster for deploying a Pulsar instance.

 To begin, add all ZooKeeper servers to the quorum configuration specified in the [`conf/zookeeper.conf`](reference-configuration.md#zookeeper) file.
 Add a `server.N` line for each node in the cluster to the configuration, where `N` is the number of the ZooKeeper node.
 The following is an example for a three-node cluster: